be99inner/dotfile/README.md

 *This command may be makesome file on your repo is in stages of modified or delete.
 You need to re add file of you repo*

 [Atlassian Docs](https://www.atlassian.com/git/tutorials/dotfiles)

+## ZSH

+I use zsh for my usage.

+NOTE: on oh-my-zsh when you add new plugin on your configuration.
+You need to remove `.zcompdump*` on your home directory.